All Episodes

 Awful.

-He was not a good person, he was a fraud.
+He was not a good person.

-Now I'm pretty sure you know Charlie is well read, was well read.
+Now, I'm pretty sure, you know, Charlie is well read, was well read.

-I'm pretty sure if you read some history books about him or any other famous person, you know, white or black, doesn't matter their color, you could throw a dart and pick a famous person who was alive during those days, and you would find some warts.
+I'm pretty sure if you read some history books about him or any other famous person, white or black, doesn't matter their color.

 Did you know this?

-And uh if you were a man of God, you might really care about the hypocrisy of a man of God not acting like one.
+And if you were a man of God, you might really care about the hypocrisy of a man of God not acting like one.

 Maybe that counted.